 This seminar covers seismic design approaches, current building code theory, seismic design principles and behavior, and more.
 The seminar will be based on provisions in IBC 2018 and ASCE 7-16, with a discussion of upcoming updates in ASCE 7-22.
-Attendees will earn 7.5 hours of continuing education credit.
+Structural Engineering attendees will earn 7.5 hours of continuing education credit (CE credit for Architects has been granted).
 CE certificates will be emailed to all participants following the event.
 Course handouts will also be emailed to participants in PDF format.

 Seismology and Earthquake Actions